 - Supplemental liability protection: protects you from liability if you damage property or other vehicles

 - Personal accident protection: pays for medical expenses for yourself and passengers (if applicable) in the event you get into an accident

 - Personal effects coverage: covers the cost of belongings stolen from the rental car

 These protections may already be available through your credit card or current auto or homeowners insurance policy.
 Some have limitations, though, so be sure to confirm how they work with your credit card issuer or insurance providers.

 Car rental companies also charge hidden fees that affect the cost of the rental.
 They build some of these fees into the cost of the rental.
 Others may appear on statements several months after the rental period.

 - Renting a car at the airport costs more than renting at an off-site facility.
 This is because the airport charges fees like an airport concession fee and a customer facility charge that the rental car company passes on to the consumer.

 - Some companies place an authorization hold on the customer’s debit or credit card.
 This charge, which ranges from $150 to $500, gives the rental car company some protection if the renter damages or fails to return the vehicle.
 The company releases the funds within a few days after receiving the rental car back in acceptable condition.

 - Many companies charge a cancellation fee to renters who cancel their reservations less than 24 hours before the rental.
-If the renter paid for the rental in advance, the company would refund the payment minus the cancellation fee.
+If the renter paid in advance, the company would refund the payment minus the cancellation fee.

 - Renters who damage the interior or exterior of the vehicle must pay for the repairs.
-However, some renters end up paying for damage caused by previous drivers.
-For this reason, renters should thoroughly inspect the vehicle before driving it off the lot, take pictures of visible damage and alert an employee.
+Unwary renters may end up paying for damage caused by previous drivers.
+Thoroughly inspect the vehicle before driving it off the lot, take pictures of visible damage and alert an employee.